Wasserfreunde Spandau 04

-The club is known for the water polo team, which has won a record number of German championships with 37, as well as German Cups (31) and Super Cups (17).
+The club is known for the professional water polo team, which has won a record number of German championships with 39, as well as German Cups (33) and Super Cups (17).
 In European tournaments the team has won 4 LEN Champions Leagues and 2 LEN Super Cup titles.
 The club has over 3,500 members.

 The word Wasserfreunde is German for "Water Friends".

 Arena

 The team plays its home games in the Sportzentrum Schöneberg.
 For 2027, the team plans to move to the then newly constructed arena in Spandau.